railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 A procurement location is a temporary location for stock moves that haven't yet been finalized by the scheduler.
-When the system doesn't yet know if procurement is to be done by a purchase or production, Open ERP uses the counterpart location :guilabel:`Procurement`.
+When the system doesn't yet know if procurement is to be done by a purchase or production, OpenERP uses the counterpart location :guilabel:`Procurement`.
 You'll find there everything that hasn't yet been planned by the system.
 The quantities of product in this location cancel each other out.